IlIll101/CheemsV2/README.md

 -> IDK what to do with this anymore

--> old source code had the bot key because smooth brain obv. but of course i changed the key!!!!
+-> old source code had the bot key because smooth brain.
+I changed the key ok!!!!!